zachWeav/HoneyPi/tests/TestPlan-HoneyPi.md

 ## Test Plan Identifier:

-Each test case provided will be labeled as "TC-01", "TC-02", etc. Using this labeling convention will allow for easy location between both this test case document, and the excel document that will be used for test case execution.
+Each test case provided will be labeled as "HPI-TC01", "HPI-TC02", etc. Using this labeling convention will allow for easy location between both this test case document, and the Excel document that will be used for test case execution.

 ## Introduction: